TheDrawingCoder-Gamer/aoc-writeups/docs/2020/day06.md

 ## Part 1

-We'll be making use of `Set`, because this sounds a lot like bitwise operations but we aren't using a bitmap (because that would require an ugly conversion).
+We'll be making use of `Set`, because this sounds a lot like bitwise operations, but we aren't using a bitmap (because that would require an ugly conversion).
 Sets let us do these kind of operations on arbitrary "Sets" of objects.

 Let's parse our input: